Florin-Popescu/vscode-unity-test-adapter/README.md

 `unityExplorer.testBuildArgs`           | Any additional arguments that need to be passed to the build command when building a test.
 Note that the target to be built is passed separately, so there is no need to add it here. | `-DTEST`
 `unityExplorer.testBuildTargetRegex`          | Regular expression which should be applied to the test source file name (without extension) to produce a target for the build system.
 A `$1` will be replaced with the file name.
 By default just the source file name without extension will be used (e.g. for `test/unitTest.c`, `make unitTest` will be called). | `out/test/$1.exe`
 `unityExplorer.testExecutableRegex`     | Regular expression which should be applied to the test source file name (without extension) to produce the executable file name to run the test.
 A `$1` will be replaced with the file name.
 By default just the source file name without extension will be used (e.g. for `test/unitTest.c`, `unitTest` will be ran). | `out/test/$1.exe`
+`unityExplorer.testExecutableArgs`      | Any additional arguments that need to be passed to the test executable when running it. | `-v`

 ## Commands